HDBAPro/cgmsim/README.md

 __27.03.2021__ : The perlin noise generator files are created, and noise values can be added (or not) to the end of the __*sgv_start.js*__ in order to simulate random smooth variation of SGV values.

 __28.03.2021__ : New feature: the SGV trend arrows are now evaluated from the mean delta of SGV values during the 3 previous 5 min intervals, and are incoporated into the __*sgv_start.js*__ script.
+The thresholds need to be fixed.

 When all data about blood glucose (BG) increasing factors (carbs and EGP), as well as BG decreasing factors (mealtime and basal insulins) are computed, their additive effect will be reflected in the sensor glucose value (sgv) uploaded to NS every 5 minutes.
 No predition curves are computed or displayed.